-The Bose Solo 5 has a solid build and since it’s smaller in size than most other soundbars (in terms of width), there is much more you can do with it and have more flexibility with the placement.
-Not to mention, the minimalist design will blend in well with any interior.
+The Bose Solo 5 has a solid build and since it has a small size compared to most other soundbars (in terms of width), you have more flexibility with placement.
+Not to mention the minimalist design, which blends in well with any interior.

 Bose knows sound, and for such a small size, the Solo 5 is able to deliver impressive sound that beats TV speakers.
-With a frequency range from 61 Hz to around 19 kHz, the Bose soundbar has a dynamic range that can boost the sound even of smaller sets like forty two TVs.
+With a frequency range from 61 Hz to around 19 kHz, this Bose soundbar has a dynamic range that can boost the sound even of smaller sets like forty two TVs.

-For those who love a deep and thunderous bass from a speaker, an external subwoofer may help you get better sound.
-However, the Bose Solo 5 TV sound system is among the very precise and accurate soundbars in terms of sound and can emit the right tones accurately, despite the speaker size and lack of bass depth.
+For those who love a deep and thunderous bass from a speaker, an external subwoofer would have helped you get better sound.
+Still, the Bose Solo 5 TV sound system is among the very precise and accurate soundbars and can emit the right tones accurately, despite the speaker size and lack of bass depth.

-Even without a lot of bass and the absence of a dedicated sub, the soundbar allows you to customize your bass levels to your liking with the included universal remote.
+Even without a lot of bass and the absence of a dedicated sub, the soundbar allows you to customize the bass levels to your liking with the included universal remote.

-As for how loud a sound the Bose Solo 5 speakers can generate, you would be looking at around 87 dB of volume.
-It’s a pleasant feature to have a sound bar of a small size to able to push out room-filling TV sound.
-However, for such a simple soundbar, the harmonic distortion is minimal.
+As for how loud a sound the soundbar can generate, you would be looking at around 87 dB of volume.
+That’s powerful for a quality sound bar of a small size.
+Plus, the harmonic distortion is minimal with this product.
 Even at a higher volume, the TV soundbar sounds clean and clear.

 The channel is basically how many loudspeakers it has (which is two).
-Soundbars with 2 channels usually mean they have the left and right speakers.
-However, on Solo 5, the channels are at the left and right but they are both located more towards the center.
+Soundbars with 2 channels usually mean they have a left and a right speaker.
+Indeed, the channels on the soundbar are left and right, but they are both located more towards the center.

 In terms of connectivity, the Bose Solo 5 offers limited inputs and outputs.
 It only has two forms on inputs including the analog input (3.5mm) and the optical audio input.
 Aside from the optical audio input, you also have the coaxial input.
 You will notice that the HDMI ports are absent as well as the USB.